Northern Star (Melanie C album)

 Northern Star produced five singles.
 Following "Goin' Down" and "Northern Star," its third and fourth singles "Never Be the Same Again," featuring TLC member Lisa Lopes, and "I Turn to You" became international hits.
 Both songs earned Chisholm her first solo number ones in the United Kingdom, while the Hex Hector radio mix of "I Turn to You" earned the Grammy Award for Remixer of the Year.
 "If That Were Me" was released as a charity single.
-Melanie C promoted Northern Star via numerous live performances and the Northern Star Tour (2000-01), as well as a Channel 4 documentary.
+Melanie C promoted Northern Star via numerous live performances and the Northern Star Tour (2000–01), as well as a Channel 4 documentary.
 The album was re-issued to feature the single mixes of "Never Be the Same Again" and "I Turn to You".

 Background and development

 Melanie Chisholm launched her career in the 1990s as a member of the English pop girl group Spice Girls.
 Her first release outside of the group was a duet with Bryan Adams, "When You're Gone," which originally featured on Adams' album On a Day Like Today (1998).
 Adams and Chisholm first met in September 1996 when the Spice Girls performed on Top of the Pops and ran into each other while the Spice Girls were on the North American leg of the Spiceworld Tour in 1998; Adams asked her to appear on his album.
 The duet, released as a single on 30 November 1998, encouraged Chisholm to pursue a solo career and secured a top three peak on the UK Singles Chart.
 Adams and Chisholm wrote three more songs together: "Follow Me", "Angel on My Shoulder" and "You Taught Me", the first two serving as B-sides to the "Northern Star" and "Goin' Down" singles, while "You Taught Me" was released only as a promo to the media.

-In March 1999, after extensive touring and the departure of Geri Halliwell, the Spice Girls took a hiatus due to the simultaneous pregnancies of Mel B and Victoria Beckham.
-Chisholm decided to leave England and head to Los Angeles to work on her solo album, informing The Big Breakfast that it was scheduled for release in October.
+In 1999, after extensive touring and the departure of Geri Halliwell, the Spice Girls took a hiatus due to the simultaneous pregnancies of Mel B and Victoria Beckham.
+Chisholm decided to leave England and head to Los Angeles to work on her solo album, which was scheduled for a release in October.
 In June 1999, the song "Ga Ga" appeared on the soundtrack to the film Big Daddy.